lmpipaon/ThingSpeak_visualizer/README.md

 ### 🤖 AI Assistance

 This project was developed by Lmpipaon.
-The development process, including complex structure generation and optimization of certain Dart/Flutter code snippets, was assisted by the **Gemini AI model** (Google) to enhance efficiency and explore best practices.
+The development process, including the generation of boilerplate code and optimization of certain Dart/Flutter code snippets, was assisted by **Artificial Intelligence (AI)**.